merchantprotocol/documentation/docs/05_Magento_v1/30_Customer_Groups_Manager/04_Manage_Customer_Groups.md

 ### Default Currency

-The currency that is coming selected automatically for a customer assigned to the customer group.
+The currency that is being selected automatically for a customer assigned to the customer group.
 Default Currency must be selected in Currencies.

 ### Default Store